dfinity/ICRC-1/standards/ICRC-3/README.md

 1. A generic format for sharing the block log without information loss.
 This includes the fields that a block must have
 2. A mechanism to verify the block log on the client side to allow downloading the block log via query calls
 3. A way for new standards to define new transactions types compatible with ICRC-3
+4. Four new endpoints
-4. Two new endpoints, one to get the blocks and one to get the last block (tip) certification
+    1. one to get the blocks
+    2. one to get the last block (tip) certification
+    3. one to list the supported block types
+    4. one to list the archive nodes

+## Archive Nodes

+The Ledger must expose an endpoint `icrc3_get_archives` listing all the canisters containing its blocks.

 ## Block Log